UPCOPY

 During the copy process the file dates and times of the original file are maintained in the destination file attributes.
 However, without the -R (Reset) option, the original access time is adjusted accordingly..

--1 logfile Create an output logfile with statistical information relating to the programs operation.
+-1 logfile: Create an output logfile with statistical information relating to the programs operation.

--2 and -3 options discontinued as of Feb 2008 version
+-2 and -3 options provide identicle results as -1 logfile

 As of Feb 2008 there are 3 new ways to get logfile creations.